wjallen/vs-lite/README.md

 #### Prep in Chimera

 1. Open protein / ligand in Chimera
-2. Add Hs and charge protein with recent AmberFF
+2. Add Hs and charge ligand with Gasteiger
-3. Add Hs and charge ligand with Gasteiger
+3. Save ligand only as `XXX.ligand.mol2`
-4. Save protein only as `XXX.receptor.mol2`
+4. Add Hs and charge protein with recent AmberFF (to check for missing atoms)
-5. Save ligands only as `XXX.ligand.mol2`
+5. Save protein only as `XXX.receptor.pdb`
 6. Delete Hs from protein and save again as `XXX.noH.pdb`